Robert Blackwood Hall

 Robert Blackwood Hall Location

-There are dedicated parking bays for disability parking permit holders in all the car parks.
-If the disabled parking bays are full, you can then park in any red, yellow or blue permit spaces.
-Please ensure you display your disability parking permit.
+There are convenient Accessible Parking spaces in all car parks for disability permit holders.
+If the disabled parking bays are full, you can then park in any red, yellow or blue permit spaces, ensuring you display your disability permit.

 For Robert Blackwood Hall, the closest unrestricted parking on weeknights and weekends is SE1 open air parking.